 Pictures taken from the same spot in the same light conditions often can receive the same edits.
 But editing each picture separately can be demanding, especially when you need to give each picture the same values.
 That’s why there is a much faster way—batch editing the photos.

-Batch editing photos has been in Zoner Photo Studio since the very beginning in the form of the Batch Filter in Manager module.
+Batch editing photos have been in Zoner Photo Studio since the very beginning in the form of the Batch Filter in the Manager module.
 In it, you can set up a number of edits, but it’s not ideal for RAW.
 The Develop module will help with these files the most.
 And that’s where our newly added batch editing abilities reside.
 Just use Multi-selections to select a series of photos and then set the values you want for them in the right panel.

 Edit It All and Then Check for Imprecisions

-The best way to edit a series of photos is to select them all in Develop and set average values for them all that are a good fit for the whole series.
+The best way to edit a series of photos is to select them all in Develop and set average values for them all that is a good fit for the whole series.
 The way that selecting multiple photos (Multi-selections) works is the same as in the Manager.

 After setting the values, it will take a few seconds for the edit to be visible on-screen (depending on your computer’s performance and the photo quality).
 This is, however, considerably simpler and faster than processing every photo separately.

 The changes are non-destructively applied to all of the photos.
 Then you just have to go through them one by one and fine-tune what doesn’t fit.
-Generally you just need to change the exposure, or in some cases the White Balance.
+Generally, you just need to change the exposure, or in some cases the White Balance.